Design Reporting Services paginated reports with Report Designer (SSRS)

 Work directly in RDL.
 When you write a report in Report Designer, the report is saved in XML format as a Report Definition Language (RDL) file.
 You can edit this file in Report Designer, a text editor, or any tool in which you can edit XML.

-Editing RDL directly can result in a report that cannot be published to the report server or cannot run.
+Editing RDL directly can result in a report that can't be published to the report server or can't run.
 As with any XML file, ensure that XML-specific characters used within elements are properly encoded.
 When you publish the report, the report server uses the schema to validate the XML contained within the RDL file.

-To include elements that are not part of the RDL schema, place them in the Custom Element.
-The Custom element can be read by custom rendering extensions, but is ignored by the rendering extensions provided with Reporting Services.
+To include elements that aren't part of the RDL schema, place them in the Custom Element.
+Custom rendering extensions can read the Custom element.
+But, the rendering extensions that Reporting Services provides ignore the element.
 For example, you can use the Custom element to store comments in the report.

 For more information, see Report Definition Language (SSRS).